michplunkett/spotifyfm-camel/README.md

 produced using the combination of Last.fm and Spotify data.
 Based on previous work, I curated a list of all the tracks I have listened to, when I listened to them, their respective duration, and a handful of features that Spotify calculates for every song in their system.
-This system will take a list of songs I have listened to since 2015 (~120k tracks), fetch their respective Spotify song IDs, fetch their audio features, and then calculate some metrics based on those features.
+This system will take a list of songs I have listened to since 2015 (with 1 out of every 8 of the 140k tracks being used), fetch their respective Spotify song IDs, fetch their audio features, and then calculate some metrics based on those features.

 ## General Flow of Application
 ![Information flow of the application](misc/umldoc.png)
+- Instead of storing the valence statistics to a JSON file, I am printing them to `std.out`.

 ## Instructions to Run the Application
-[WILL FILL THIS SECTION IN ONCE THE APPLICATION IS BUILT]
+1. To run this, I use Apache Maven ` 3.9.2` and sync with the sources in the`pom.xml` file.
+2. Start ActiveMQ, I'm using version `5.18.1`, using the command `activemq console`.
+3. Run the application by running the `main` function in the `Main.java` file.